smanishs175/group18-HW2/CONTRIBUTING.md

 # Code of Conduct

 By participating and contributing to this project, you agree to uphold our Code of Conduct.
-Any unacceptable behaviour can be reported to msshinde@ncsu.edu
+Any unacceptable behaviour can be reported to svangal@ncsu.edu

 Prerequisites to contribute to our project:
   1. Must be a graduate student at North Carolina State University.